Import of animals means a situation where the travels of the animal are not connected with the travels of the owner.

 - After the anti-rabies vaccination the following has to be adhered to

 - a rabies antibodies test 30 days after the vaccination.
 The result of the test must be 0.5 IU/ml or more.
 After the sample has been taken, there will be a wait of 3 months in the country of departure.
+The rabies antibody test is valid as long as the vaccination is valid.
 The sample must be analysed in a laboratory approved by the EU.
 The approved rabies serology laboratories are found here

 - A clinical examination within 48 hours before the trip